MicrosoftDocs/Console-Docs/docs/closepseudoconsole.md

 ## Parameters

 *hPC* \[in\]
-A handle to an active psuedoconsole as opened by [CreatePseudoConsole](createpseudoconsole.md).
+A handle to an active pseudoconsole as opened by [CreatePseudoConsole](createpseudoconsole.md).

 ## Return value